Last updated

 Getting started with self-service (admin portal)

-Part of the builder section of your Frontegg portal, you will find your self-service portal.
-The Portal allows you to offer SaaS features to your customers from within your application by way of self-service.
+In the builder section of your Frontegg portal, you will find the self-service portal.
+This portal allows you to offer SaaS features to your customers directly within your application via self-service.

 First, integrate the self-service portal into your application.
-Next, make SaaS features available to your customers from within the builder by simply toggling features, adding configuration information where necessary, and granting access by using different roles, permissions or entitlements.
+Then, make SaaS features available to your customers by toggling features on, adding configuration information where necessary, and granting access using different roles, permissions, or entitlements.

 Integrate self-service menu

 Integration takes just a few minutes.
-Choose your client side stack and integrate Frontegg self-service portal into your app.
+Choose your client-side stack and integrate the Frontegg self-service portal into your app.

 Activate modules